Trial of a Family Law Case: Divorce, Paternity, Allocation of Parenting Time/Responsibility [Custody], child relocation [removal], etc.

 How does my lawyer prepare for a trial?

-Your lawyer should have outlined the testimony of each witness as a basis for questioning the witnesses, and be prepared to cross examine the witnesses who testify for the other side on the basis of depositions of those witnesses.
-Your lawyer should also have researched the law applicable to your case and have notes, or a memorandum/brief on the law applicable to your case.
+Your lawyer should have outlined the testimony of each witness as a basis for questioning the witnesses and be prepared to cross-examine the witnesses who testify for the other side, often based on the depositions of those witnesses.
+Your lawyer should also have researched the law applicable to your case and have notes or a memorandum/brief on the law that applies to your case.

-What is the difference between direct examination and cross examination?
+What is the difference between direct and cross examination?

-In direct examination your lawyer questions you and witnesses called in your behalf.
-At the conclusion of the direct examination the other lawyer has a right to question (“cross examine”) the witness and it is usually done in an attempt to discredit the testimony.
+In direct examination, your lawyer questions you and witnesses called on your behalf.
+At the conclusion of the direct examination, the other lawyer has a right to question (“cross-examine”) the witness, and this is usually done in an attempt to discredit the testimony.

 Is only what is testified to by a witness important, or is demeanor also significant?

 A judge passes on the reliability and truthfulness of a witness.
-The court evaluates the witnesses credibility not only by the actual words the witness states.
-Instead, the court credibility determinations consider the way the witnesses demeanor (body language, etc.) and the consistency of the testimony to the documents that are introduced into evidence.
+The court evaluates the witnesses’ credibility not only by the actual words the witness states.
+Instead, the court credibility determinations consider the way the witnesses’ demeanor (body language, etc.) and the consistency of the testimony to the documents introduced into evidence.

 When does the judge decide the case in their mind?

-Ideally after all the evidence has been heard.
-In jury cases, jurors are instructed by the judge, before the case begins, not to decide the case until they have heard all the evidence, but a study has shown that jurors determine how they are going to decide the case about a third of the way through the evidence.
+Ideally, after all the evidence has been heard.
+In jury cases, jurors are instructed by the judge before the case begins not to decide until they have heard all the evidence, but a study has shown that jurors determine how they are going to decide the case about a third of the way through the evidence.

-Judges may be a little bit more patient, but we believe judges start the overall decision-making process before all the evidence is received.
+Judges are more patient.
+But we believe judges start the overall decision-making process before all the evidence is received.
 The preliminary stages of a case can include potential hearings on matters such as temporary child support, a temporary parenting plan, etc.

-The judge may, at these stages, before trial, start developing a sense of the case.
-This is the reason that the preliminary stages of a case are highly significant.
+Judges often, during the pretrial stages, start developing a sense of the case.
+This is the reason that the preliminary stages of a case are critical.

 What are closing statements?

-After all the evidence has been presented each lawyer summarizes the evidence and argues in favor of the client’s position.
-Usually in more complicated trials, the closing statements are made in writing.
-Traditionally, the Plaintiff would first submit a written closing followed by the Defendant.
-But with the compressed time frames required under the 2016 Rewrite to Illinois divorce law, judges more often require written closing arguments to be exchanged at the same time in complex cases.
+After all the evidence has been presented, each lawyer summarizes it and argues in favor of the client’s position.
+Usually, in more complicated trials, the closing statements are made in writing.
+Traditionally, the Plaintiff would first submit a written closing, followed by the Defendant.
+But with the compressed time frames required under the 2016 Rewrite to Illinois divorce law, judges more often require written closing arguments to be exchanged simultaneously in complex cases.

 What comes next?

 After written closing statements, the judge issues his or her decision in more complex cases through a Memorandum of Opinion.
-One of the lawyers then must write out the terms of the Judgment for Dissolution consistent with the court’s decision.
-Occasionally, the court will simply submit its own Judgment.
+One of the lawyers must draft the terms of the Judgment for Dissolution consistent with the court’s decision.
+Occasionally, the court submits its own Judgment.

 What can I do if I don’t like the judge’s ruling?

-Your lawyer can move to reconsider the trial court’s decision or file notice of appearance starting the appeal process.
+Your lawyer can move to reconsider the trial court’s decision or file notice of appeal.
+The notice of appeal starts the appeal process.

 See the Gitlin Law Firm’s Q&A regarding appeals of your divorce case.